grzegorzkiselev/progress-spinner/src/docs.md

 #### Link with existing inputs in HTML

 You can link progress, animate and hide state with existing input elements.
 For this use `value-controlledby`, `animate-controlledby` and `hide-controlledby` respectively.
-The `value` is used to set initial progress.
-The `max` is used to set value, when arc will be closed

 ```html
     <div